top of page

 • Zachary Carlson

-The Office Power Tools contain tools that perform a more custom function within the software.
+The Office Power Tools toolset contains tools that perform a more custom function within the software.
 These are tools that have been created for a particular function and can’t be edited within the Model Editor.

 Go to the "TOOLS" dropdown and select the Office Power Tools.
 Here you will see your list of office power tools.